Types of Business Partnerships

 - Liability for a co-partner’s wrongdoing: Each partner may be held jointly and severally liable for a co-partner’s wrongdoing or tortuous act (e.g. the misapplication of another person’s money or property).

 - Duration: Technically, a partnership terminates upon the death, disability, or withdrawal of any one partner.
 However, most partnership agreements provide for these types of events with the share of the departed partner being purchased by the remaining partners in the partnership.

 - Management and Control: Lacking a partnership agreement, each general partner has an equal right to take part in the management and control of the business.
-Disagreements in the ordinary course of partnership business are decided by a majority of the partners.
+A majority of the partners decides disagreements in the ordinary course of partnership business.
 Disagreements of extraordinary matters and amendments to the partnership agreement require the consent of all partners.

 - Duration: Death, disability, or withdrawal of a general partner dissolves the partnership unless the partnership agreement provides otherwise or all partners agree, in writing, to substitute a general partner.
 (Note: Death or incompetence of a Limited Partner has no effect on the partnership.)